 Consultant editor Darren Newman looks at the latest rulings in a long line of holiday pay cases, including one with significant back-pay implications for Northern Ireland employers.
 He also explains why the issue of lengthy back-pay periods may not yet be completely resolved for employers in the rest of the UK.

-Legal guidance: HR and legal information, news and guidance relating to specific industry sectors.
+Commentary and analysis: HR and legal information, news and guidance relating to specific industry sectors.

 The materials and information included in the XpertHR service are provided for reference purposes only.
 They are not intended either as a substitute for professional advice or judgment or to provide legal or other advice with respect to particular circumstances.
 Use of the service is subject to our terms and conditions.